DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/MAGIST Vision/MAGIST Object Detection/5 - Convolutional Object Detection.md

 The `MAGIST_CNN` class also has some hidden functions that run in the background when the higher-level functions are called: `__train_step` and `__train_step`.
 These have `@tf.function` decorators that will optimize their execution and are meant to step training and run the forward pass.

-The last additional function `MAGIST_CNN` provides is the `get_class_names()` method.
+The last additional function that `MAGIST_CNN` can provide is the `get_class_names()` method.
 It will just return an array of classes where the index corresponds with the output of the Tensorflow model itself.

 ## Next Steps
 Now that the model is trained, you can run predictions on the model.
 The next page will explore the prediction capabilities of MAGIST.